Lori Lightfoot elected Chicago mayor, first black woman and first openly gay person to hold post

 There were few Election Day problems, NBC Chicago reported.
 One precinct opened "exceptionally late" because of a delay caused by judges not showing up on time, but the board of elections said that it appeared all voters would be able to return by the close of polls, according to the station.

-Lightfoot has been endorsed by the Chicago Sun-Times and Chicago Tribune newspapers, as well as U.S. Reps.
-Jesus “Chuy” Garcia and Robin Kelly, according to the station.
+Lightfoot was endorsed by the Chicago Sun-Times and Chicago Tribune newspapers, as well as U.S. Reps.
+Jesus “Chuy” Garcia and Robin Kelly, according to NBC Chicago.